Amazon (company): History

+1994–2009

+Amazon was founded on July 5, 1994, by Jeff Bezos after he relocated from New York City to Bellevue, Washington, near Seattle, to operate an online bookstore.
+Bezos chose the Seattle area for its abundance of technical talent from Microsoft and the University of Washington, as well as its smaller population for sales tax purposes and the proximity to a major book distribution warehouse in Roseburg, Oregon.
+Bezos also considered several other options, including Portland, Oregon, and Boulder, Colorado.
+The company, originally named Cadabra, was founded in the converted garage of Bezos's house for symbolic reasons and was renamed to Amazon in November 1994.
+The Amazon website launched for public sales on July 16, 1995, and initially sourced its books directly from wholesalers and publishers.
+Bezos retained the URL www.relentless.com, which he purchased when considering a name for the company; it redirects to the Amazon homepage.

 Amazon went public in May 1997.
 It began selling music and videos in 1998, and began international operations by acquiring online sellers of books in the United Kingdom and Germany.
-The following year, it began selling music, video games, consumer electronics, home improvement items, software, games, and toys.
+In the subsequent year, it initiated the sale of a diverse range of products, including music, video games, consumer electronics, home improvement items, software, games, and toys.

 In 2002, it launched Amazon Web Services (AWS), which initially focused on providing APIs for web developers to build web applications on top of Amazon's ecommerce platform.
 In 2004, AWS was expanded to provide website popularity statistics and web crawler data from the Alexa Web Information Service.
 AWS later shifted toward providing enterprise services with Simple Storage Service (S3) in 2006, and Elastic Compute Cloud (EC2) in 2008, allowing companies to rent data storage and computing power from Amazon.
 In 2006, Amazon also launched the Fulfillment by Amazon program, which allowed individuals and small companies (called "third-party sellers") to sell products through Amazon's warehouses and fulfillment infrastructure.

-2007–present: Growth

-Amazon purchased the Whole Foods Market supermarket chain in 2017.
+2010–present